Until a year ago choosing a browser was simple. Mozilla’s Firefox 3.5 was so far ahead of the game, Chrome and Internet Explorer didn’t come close.

 Chrome does the job for day-to-day browsing, but it is not the best tool when I’m tweaking my website.
 My self-hosted WordPress site is easiest to manage in Chrome, but checking the HMTL and CSS works better in Firefox.

-Mozilla has cleared up all of Firefox 3’s shortcomings – in fact this happened progressively with the various point updates of Firefox 3 tidying up shortcomings.
+Mozilla has cleared up all of Firefox 3’s shortcomings – this happened progressively with the various point updates of Firefox 3 tidying up shortcomings.
 With Firefox 4.0 tab management is improved.
 Firefox 4.0 still isn’t as nicely integrated with the operating system as Internet Explorer or Chrome.
-I use Windows 7 and find right-clicking toolbar icons works better with the other two browsers.
+I use Windows 7 and find right-clicking toolbar icons work better with the other two browsers.

 The new Firefox interface is minimalist and the browser is faster than before.
 Even so, in my experience it remains the slowest of the three.
 Having said that, Firefox’s start-up speed has improved so much the few extra seconds is no longer an issue.
 We’re talking nine or ten seconds for Firefox compared with five or six elsewhere.